Judge commends abuse survivor for courage in coming forward

 “I never wanted this.
 All I wanted was my father to acknowledge what he had done,” she said.

-Judge O’Connor told her she deserved “to feel proud that you have the strength to do what you have done”.
+She told Ms Lydon McElwaine she deserved “to feel proud that you have the strength to do what you have done”.
 She said she hoped the relationships within the family could be repaired.

 Judge O’ Connor adjourned sentencing to allow a probation report be prepared and remanded McElwaine in custody until October 8th, 2020, for finalisation of sentence.